mattmaynes2/aria/reports/proposal/proposal.md

 ### Light Automation

 Nearly every room contains several lights which need to be adjusted regularly in response to various stimuli.
-The home automation system should be capable of automating the following tasks:
+It is very common for occupants to forget to turn off lights when they are not in use, leading to and unnecessary waste of money and energy.
+In order to save money and energy, the home automation system should be capable of automating the following tasks:

-- Turn on lights at a given time
+* Turn on lights at a given time
-- Turn off lights at a given time
+* Turn off lights at a given time
-- Turn on lights when dark outside
+* Turn on lights when dark outside
-- Turn off lights when light outside
+* Turn off lights when light outside

 ### Curtain Automation

 ### Temperature Automation

 ## Schedule